soundxyz/sound-protocol/spec.md

     - Can mint tokens from the edition contract.
 - **Affiliate**:
     - An account assigned by the edition owner or admin, that receives a portion of the primary sales.
-    - It is set by passing an affiliate address to a minter contract's `mint` funtion.
+    - It is set by passing an affiliate address to a minter contract's `mint` function.
 - **Buyer**:
     - An account that purchases a token from the edition contract.
     - The term "Buyer" is irrespective of price, as mint configurations can be set with price of zero.